falcon78/myArticles/Algorithms_4th_Edition/Chapter1/Chapter1_3/Notes.md

   First in, First out.
 Pops items in the order they are pushed.

-- **Pushdown Stacks (Stack)**
+- **Pagedown Stacks (Stack)**

   Last in first out

-## Arithmeric expression
+## Arithmetic expression

 - **Dijkstra's Two-Stack Algorithm**

   - Push operands onto the operand stack.
   - Push operators onto the operator stack.
-  - Ignore left parantheses.
+  - Ignore left parentheses.
-  - On encountering a right paranthesis, pop an operator, pop the requisite numbers (operands), and push onto the operand stack the result of applying that operator to those operands.
+  - On encountering a right parenthesis, pop an operator, pop the requisite numbers (operands), and push onto the operand stack the result of applying that operator to those operands.

 ## Generics